Code-Institute-Submissions/CI-MilestoneProject-1/README.md

  - The footer would not position itself to the bottom of the screen when the width had reached to a desktop size viewport, this was fixed by adding an "active" class with certain style rules to the body of the pages that had this issue.

+ ### Responsiveness testing

  - Manually tested responsiveness by viewing the project on a mobile device such as Iphone SE.
-Responsiveness was also tested by using [Am I Responsive](http://ami.responsivedesign.is/#).
+Responsiveness was also tested by using [Am I Responsive](http://ami.responsivedesign.is/#) and by using dev tools in the browser to change the screen width to ensure the site layout was working as expected.

+ ### Navigation testing

- - Each link was tested on every page to ensure that they work as expected.
+ - Each navigation link was tested on every page by visiting the pages and clicking each navigation link to ensure the user is brought to the correct page.

+ - The hamburger icon displayed on mobile devices was tested by clicking the icon to view all navigation links in a column.

+ ### External links testing

+ - External links in the footer were tested by clicking on them to ensure the user is brought to the correct page in a new tab.

+ ### Form testing

+ - The required inputs in the contact form were tested by trying to submit the form without providing an input value for each field.

+ - The form action was tested by linking the user to a thank you page when clicking the submit button.

  ### Browser testing